MalloryMable/nand2tetris/projects/05/README.md

 ## Computer Hardware Architecture
 The Hack computer consists of 32K registers of ROM for holding the OS written in chapter 12(what's a BIOS?), the CPU, and 2 16K RAM sticks.

-Since the CPU determines the structure of opcodes the syntax of opcode is as follows:
+Since the CPU determines the structure of opcodes the syntax of opcode is as follows:\n
-Address: 0vvvvvvvvvvvvvvv
+Address: 0vvvvvvvvvvvvvvv\n
-Instruction: 111accccccdddjjj
+Instruction: 111accccccdddjjj\n
-a = Determines if the ALU uses the value of the register or value stored within a register. c = In order the 6 bits for modifying operations of the ALU(zx, nx, zy, ny, f, no). d = specifies where to the result of the ALU to(data register(D), address register(A), Program Counter register(PC)). j = specifies a condition for jumping after instruction executes(in order: less than zero, equal to zero, greater than zero).
+a = Determines if the ALU uses the value of the register or value stored within a register.\n c = In order the 6 bits for modifying operations of the ALU(zx, nx, zy, ny, f, no).\n d = specifies where to the result of the ALU to(data register(D), address register(A), Program Counter register(PC)).\n j = specifies a condition for jumping after instruction executes(in order: less than zero, equal to zero, greater than zero).

 ### CPU